 Simultaneous with the closing of its IPO, the Company also issued 140,000 warrants (the "Purchase Warrant") to the underwriters.
 Each Purchase Warrant entitles its holder the option to purchase at a future exercise date, one share of common stock at an initial exercise price of \$9.375 per share, subject to certain adjustments and restrictions relating to subsequent resale and transfers.
-The Purchase Warrants met all the criteria for equity classification.
-As the Purchase Warrants were equity classified, they do not require subsequent remeasurement after the issuance (see Note 7.
+The Purchase Warrants are currently exercisable and expire on October 18, 2026.
+The Purchase Warrants met all the criteria for equity classification and as such, do not require subsequent remeasurement after the issuance (see Note 7.
 Capital Structure).